rocket-pool/old.docs.rocketpool.net/src/guides/node/eth-clients.md

 </center>

 The overwhelming majority of node operators are currently using Geth and Prysm.
-In the interest of supporting the health of the Execution Layer (formerly ETH1) and the Beacon Chain (formerly ETH2), we currently recommend that you consider using a different clients.
+In the interest of supporting the health of the Execution Layer (formerly ETH1) and the Beacon Chain (formerly ETH2), we currently recommend that you consider using different clients.
 Here are some relevant articles about why an even client diversity is crucial to the health of the network if you would like to learn more:

 [https://clientdiversity.org/#why](https://clientdiversity.org/#why)